Aider-AI/aider/docs/benchmarks.md

 }
 ```

-## GPT-3.5 hallucinates function calls?
+## GPT-3.5 hallucinates function calls

-GPT-3.5 was very prone to ignoring the JSON Schema that specified valid functions,
+GPT-3.5 is prone to ignoring the JSON Schema that specifies valid functions,
-and would often return a completely invalid `function_call` fragment with `"name": "python"`.
+and often returns a completely novel and syntactically
+invalid `function_call` fragment with `"name": "python"`.

 ```
         "function_call": {